apache/causeway-site/content/intro/tutorials/apacheconeu-2014.md

 By default the events generated are `ActionInteractionEvent.Default` (for actions) and `PropertyInteractionEvent.Default` (for properties).
 Subclasses of these can be specified using the [@ActionInteraction](http://isis.apache.org/reference/recognized-annotations/ActionInteraction.html) or [@PropertyInteraction](http://isis.apache.org/reference/recognized-annotations/PropertyInteraction.html).

-Using the guidance in [these docs]():
+Using the guidance in [these docs](http://isis.apache.org/reference/services/event-bus-service.html):

-* write a domain service subscriber to
+* write a domain service subscriber to subscribe to events

-TODO
+* use the domain service to perform log events
+* use the domain service to veto actions (hide/disable or validate)

 * Bulk actions

-TODO
+Bulk actions are actions that can be invoked on a collection of actions, that is on collections returned by invoking an action.
+Actions are specified as being bulk actions using the [@Bulk](http://isis.apache.org/reference/recognized-annotations/Bulk.html) annotation.
+Note that currently (1.8.0-SNAPSHOT) only no-arg actions can be specified as bulk actions.

+* Write a no-arg action for your domain entity
+* Inject the [Bulk.InteractionContext](http://isis.apache.org/reference/services/bulk-interaction.html) service and use this to

 ## Performance tuning